 It wasn’t all business, we also attended a fun glow dance, a gala, a formal wear fancy dance, went swimming, tried new and exotic foods (we will not be having Lebanese food again next year, but the Greek food was amazing!) and visited an Asian Market where we tried Bubble Tea and Dragon Fruit.
 We met a ton of new people and made some new friends.

-To top it all off, because of her performance in 4-H Entertains at District Activity Day, Emily was one of 12 youth from across the State who was asked to preform at this years Congress.
-Emily was one of 5 to preform on Sunday night during the talent showcase and she knocked it out of the water!
+To top it all off, because of her performance in 4-H Entertains at District Activity Day, Emily was one of 12 youth from across the State who was asked to perform at this year’s Congress.
+Emily was one of 5 to perform on Sunday night during the talent showcase and she knocked it out of the water!
 She sang and played her guitar to Faithfully by the band Journey.
 Almost the whole delegation turned on their phone flashlights and started swaying back and forth with the music as she was singing.
 I have never experienced anything like that moment.
-And for the record, there is absolutely no way, I got teary-eyed… well maybe I did a little.
-I have never felt more pride for someone else’s child than I did at that moment.
+And for the record, there is absolutely no way, I got teary-eyed… well, maybe I did a little.
+I have never felt more pride in someone else’s child than I did at that moment.
 She was amazing!
 Emily’s performance can be found below, so make sure you check it out, you will be glad you did.

 For more information about 4-H opportunities email Jennifer Hill, 4-H Agent at email@example.com.